JDACS4C-IMPROVE/DeepTTC/README.md

     └── response.tsv
 ```

-Note that `./_original_data` contains data files that were used to train and evaluate the GraphDRP for the original paper.
+Note that `./_original_data` contains data files that were used to train and evaluate the DeepTTC for the original paper.

 ## Model scripts and parameter file
 + `deepttc_preprocess_improve.py` - takes benchmark data files and transforms into files for trianing and inference
 + `deepttc_train_improve.py` - trains the DeepTTC model
-+ `deepttc_infer_improve.py` - runs inference with the trained GraphDRP model
++ `deepttc_infer_improve.py` - runs inference with the trained DeepTTC model
 + `DeepTTC.default` - default parameter file